 - 68% are likely to leave your brand because of perceived, not necessarily even real, indifference by someone in your firm.

 That trust translates into positive revenue growth for your firm which generates higher revenue and ROI.
-Three reasons for this higher ROI include:
+Three reasons referrals deliver higher ROI:

-- Referrals are typically already qualified leads – clients refer those who they know have similar challenges that you have already solved.
+- Typically already qualified leads – clients refer those who they know have similar challenges that you have already solved.

-- Referrals are already aware of the benefits of working with your firm.
+- Already aware of the benefits of working with your firm.

-- Referrals have an average lifetime value of 16% more than other clients (Wharton University)
+- The average lifetime value of 16% more than other clients (Wharton University)

 “I think it’s very important to have a feedback loop…constantly thinking about what you’ve done and how you could be doing it better.” – Elon Musk

 Consider your firm’s financial metrics.
-Would you take a snapshot of one moment in time and base your future planning on how well (or not) your firm was doing in that moment?
+Would you take a snapshot of one moment in time and base your future planning on how well (or not) your firm was doing at that moment?
 Of course not.
 If you’re like most firms, you evaluate a variety of financial metrics on a monthly basis.
-You know it is important to be sure you are trending in the direction that will provide the financial success you desire.
+It’s important to ensure you are trending in the direction that will provide the financial success you desire.

 With the reality that how your clients perceive the experience they have with your firm having such a powerful impact on retention and referrals, it is equally important to have an ongoing process for measuring that sentiment.
 Research has documented that: